ethereum/remix-ide/docs/git.md

 You can clone an existing repository from GitHub into Remix using "**CLONE**" accordion item in the Git plugin.
 You can clone a repository by loading it from GitHub using the "**Load from GitHub**" button and selecting one from your list of public repositories.

 Alternatively, you can clone a repository by providing its URL in the "**CLONE FROM URL**" text box.
 When you clone a repository, Remix initializes it as a separate Workspace.
-See {doc}`Remix Workspaces </workspaces:initializing>` to learn more about Workspaces.
+See {doc}`Remix Workspaces </workspaces:initializing a workspace with git>` to learn more about Workspaces.

 ```{note}
 Remix stores your files in the browser and browser storage is limited.
 Cloning a repository that is too large will cause the Remix IDE.
 This is why you have to manually specify the depth and branches you want to clone.
 If you are using {doc}`Remixd </remixd>` you don't have to worry about cloning large repositories.